2022 Cypriot archiepiscopal election: Conflicts between candidates

 From the first days of the electoral campaign, conflicts emerged between several candidates.
 The Metropolitan of Limassol, Athanasios, declared to the press: "I do not wish to be elected, but if the Church entrusts me with such a ministry, I would accept it" to which George of Paphos replied that "it is somewhat uncomfortable, when the Archbishop is not yet buried, to discuss such matters".

-A new conflict broke out during the meeting of the Holy Synod on November 14, 2022, the lesser-known candidates wishing to have additional time to conduct their electoral campaign, beyond the 40 days provided for by the Charter of the Church of Cyprus.
+A new conflict broke out during the meeting of the Holy Synod on 14 November 2022, the lesser-known candidates wishing to have additional time to conduct their electoral campaign, beyond the 40 days provided for by the Charter of the Church of Cyprus.
 This request was denied by a vote of 10 to 6.

 Results

-After the popular vote, the metropolitans Athanasios of Limassol, George of Paphos and Isaias of Tamassos are elected.
-They must gather 9 votes within the Holy Synod of the Church of Cyprus to be chosen as the next Archbishop of Cyprus.
+After the popular vote, the metropolitans Athanasios of Limassol, George of Paphos and Isaias of Tamassos were the three winners.
+They proceeded to the second round where they had to gather 9 votes within the Holy Synod of the Church of Cyprus to be chosen as the next Archbishop of Cyprus.

+Finally, it was George of Paphos who was elected Archbishop of Cyprus with 11 out of 16 votes.